garthenweb/parcel-bundle-names-example/README.md

 git diff dist
 ```

-Compare the file `dist/a.0269a15d.js` before and after and observe:
+Compare the file `dist/a.0269a15d.js` before and after, and observe:

 * mobx-react@5 reference: xuHX
 * mobx-react@6 reference: YM9H